-In summary, there is high confidence that vegetation greenness (i.e., green leaf area and/or mass) has increased globally since the early 1980s.
+In summary, there is high confidence that vegetation greenness (i.e. green leaf area and/or mass) has increased globally since the early 1980s.
 However, there is low confidence in the magnitude of this increase owing to the large range in available estimates.

-Synthesis of evidence for past changes
+Synthesis of Evidence for Past Changes

 Section 2.3 has assessed the observational evidence for changes in key indicators across the atmosphere, cryosphere, ocean and biosphere starting, where applicable, from paleoclimate proxy records and coming up to the present day.
 This synthesis serves as an assessment of the evidence for change across the climate system as represented by the instrumental record and its unusualness in the longer-term context.
 Building upon previous sections assessing the observational evidence for each key indicator individually, this section integrates the evidence across multiple indicators to arrive at a holistic and robust final assessment.